 Checking a spirit's ABV (alcohol by volume) will give you a guide to how strong it is.
 The ABV tells you what percentage of the drink is made up of alcohol.
 For example, a spirit with 40% ABV is 40% pure alcohol.
 The higher the percentage, the more alcohol there is.

 Spirit measures are smaller than normal alcoholic drinks so it can be more difficult to keep track of the units you’re drinking.
 To stay on track, try these top tips:

 2. ...and at the bar: Although spirits used to be commonly served in 25ml measures, many pubs and bars now serve them in 35ml or even 50ml measures.
 Ask before you buy so you can keep track of how much you are drinking.

 4. Give alcohol-free days a go: If you drink regularly, your body starts to build up a tolerance to alcohol.
 This is one of the main reasons why many medical experts recommend taking regular days-off from drinking to ensure you don't become addicted to alcohol.
 Alcohol free drinks are a good way of cutting down, and why not give our non-alcoholic cocktails a go?
 Test out having a break for yourself and see what positive results you notice.

-5. Keep a drink diary: If you choose to drink, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the unit guidelines.
+5. Keep a drink diary: If you choose to drink, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the low risk drinking guidelines.
 Our free Drinkaware: Track and Calculate Units app is perfect for tracking your drinks when you’re out and about.